-- A. Sensitive Area Requirements.
-Regulated Activities in "Sensitive Areas" and "Stormwater Hotspots" as defined below shall meet the performance standards set forth below. - B. Definitions.
+A. Sensitive Area Requirements.
+Regulated Activities in "Sensitive Areas" and "Stormwater Hotspots" as defined below shall meet the performance standards set forth below.

+B. Definitions.

-- 1. "Sensitive Areas" are defined as those areas that, if developed, have the potential to endanger a water supply.
-These areas consist of the Zone 1 and Zone 2 wellhead protection areas as determined by the owner of the water system, and as defined by 25 Pa.
-Code Chapter 109 (relating to safe drinking water). - 2.
+- "Sensitive Areas" are defined as those areas that, if developed, have the potential to endanger a water supply.
+These areas consist of the delineated 1-year zone of contribution and direct upslope areas tributary to the water supply wells.
+Municipalities may update the sensitive area boundaries based on new research or studies as required. - 2.
 "Stormwater Hotspots" are land development projects that have a high potential to endanger local water quality, and could potentially threaten ground water reservoirs.
 The PADEP wellhead protection contaminant source list shall be used as a guide in these determinations.
 Industrial manufacturing site and hazardous material storage areas must provide NPDES SIC codes.
-Industrial sites referenced in 40 CFR 125 are also examples of Stormwater Hotspots. - C. Performance Standards - 1.
-The location of the boundaries of sensitive areas is set by drainage areas tributary to any public water supply.
+Industrial sites referenced in 40 CFR § 125 are also examples of Stormwater Hotspots.

+C. Performance Standards

+1. The location of the boundaries of sensitive areas is set by drainage areas tributary to any public water supply.
 The exact location of these boundaries as they apply to a given development site, shall be determined using mapping at a scale which accurately defines the limits of the sensitive area.
-If the project site is within the sensitive area (in whole or in part), 2-foot contour interval mapping shall be provided to define the limits of the sensitive area.
-If the project site is adjacent to but within 500 linear feet of a defined Sensitive Area, a 5-foot contour interval map defining the limits of the Sensitive Area shall be included in the Stormwater Management Plan to document the site's location relative to the sensitive area. - 2.
-Developments may be required to prepare and implement a stormwater pollution prevention plan and file notice of intent as required under the provision of the EPA Industrial Stormwater NPDES Permit Requirements. - 3.
+If the project site is within the sensitive area (in whole or in part), two (2) foot contour interval mapping shall be provided to define the limits of the sensitive area.
+If the project site is adjacent to but within 500 linear feet of a defined Sensitive Area, a five (5) foot contour interval map defining the limits of the Sensitive Area shall be included in the SWM Site Plan to document the site's location relative to the sensitive area.

+- 2. Developments may be required to prepare and implement a stormwater pollution prevention plan and file notice of intent as required under the provision of the EPA Industrial Stormwater NPDES Permit Requirements. - 3.
 Stormwater Hotspot developments must use an acceptable pre-treatment BMP prior to volume control and/or rate control BMPs.
-Acceptable pre-treatment BMPs for these developments include those based on filtering, settling, or chemical reaction processes such as coagulation. - 4.
-The developer of a Sensitive Area must notify the owner of the water system. - 5.
-Consideration should be given to not using infiltration BMPs in Sensitive Areas within the Zone 1 wellhead protection area of a water supply. - 6.
-Consideration should be given to not using infiltration BMPs in Stormwater Hotspots if infiltration would cause adverse migration of contamination.
+Acceptable pre-treatment BMPs for these developments include those based on filtering, settling, or chemical reaction processes such as coagulation.